Product Evolution

 Having successfully launched Nespresso pods during my time, Atlas entered a more premium market space, and I see this freshness story as an important signal to prospective subscribers that we deliver exceptionally high quality coffee.

-Over 18 months at Askable, I built a scalable Figma component system that supported our migration to Shopify.
+Over 18 months at Atlas, I built a scalable Figma component system that supported our migration to Shopify.
 I worked closely with my engineering counterparts to design a new style system that was optimized for iOS and Tailwind CSS, using a code reference library to align with Google Material Style UI.
+Components and page layouts were sized in increments of 8 pixels, for build efficiency in Tailwinds CSS.

 Making it delicious